acuminous/yadda-user-guide/en/usage/README.md

 ```

 ## Step Libraries
 Step libraries hold the mapping between strings and functions.
-The mapping key is a regular expression which can be used to parse parameters from the incoming string
+The mapping key is a regular expression which can be used to parse parameters from the incoming string.
 ```js
 var library = new Yadda.library();
 library.define(/Step (\\d+)/, function(number) {